thoha/FlorML/Example_Scripts/Flora_of_the_Guianas_scripts/Flora_of_the_Guianas_scripts_README.txt

 The Flora of the Guianas mark-up scripts and this README are licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported license.

+You are free to use these scripts for your own purposes under the above license, but please credit the author appropriately.

 Copyright Thomas Hamann 2015